gradle/native-platform/readme.md

 ### Generic

-* Get and set UNIX file mode.
 * Get PID of current process.
 * Get kernel name and version.
 * Get machine architecture.

 ### Terminal and console

-These bindings work for both the UNIX terminal and Windows console:
+These bindings work for both the UNIX terminal and the Windows console:

 * Determine if stdout/stderr are attached to a terminal.
 * Query the terminal size.